Gentlemen… you have our gratitude! Watch the Trailer for Jackie Chan’s comedy-drama ‘Whispers of Gratitude’

 “Whispers of Gratitude” Teaser Poster

-In a move reminiscent of what Jet Li did in the 2010 drama, Ocean Heaven – a movie that explored the subject of parental love and autism in kids – another martial arts superstar is turning to family drama… Jackie Chan!
+In a move reminiscent of what Jet Li did in the 2010 drama, Ocean Heaven – a film that explored the subject of parental love and autism in kids – another martial arts superstar is turning to family drama… Jackie Chan!

 Next year, we’ll see Jackie in Whispers of Gratitude, where he’ll play a character he’s never played before: someone with Alzheimer’s disease (not to be confused with someone with amnesia, as with his character in 1998’s Who Am I?).
 Obviously, if you’re expecting an action flick, you’ll be disappointed.

-Whispers of Gratitude, which is marketed as a drama-comedy, follows a young man from a small town who flees his home to try to reach Beijing.
+Whispers of Gratitude, which is marketed as a comedy-drama, follows a young man from a small town who flees his home to try to reach Beijing.
 On the way, he crosses paths with Ren Jiqing, an old man suffering from Alzheimer’s disease who mistakes him for his son.

 Directed by newcomer Taiyan Li, Whispers of Gratitude also stars Yuchang Peng (I Am Nobody), Jianing Zhang (Shining for One Thing), Mintao Liu (Revival), Darren Grosvenor (Kung Fu Yoga), Binlong Pan (Ride On) and Ping Li (Better Man).